-photo of Jeannine by Philip Dembinski (2016)
+photo by Philip Dembinski

 As you come into therapy with the desire to change, I know how difficult it can be.
 I will hold the space as a compassionate guide for you to rest into your own self-reflection and we will collaborate to help you find your authentic path to healing and wholeness.
 My approach is based on creating genuine interpersonal connection and cultivating mind/body/soul awareness as a way to come into more alignment with your true self.
 From this place, you will find more freedom of choice, feeling of purpose and sense of agency in your life.